-- 21.1 To be able to play in the Semi Finals or Grand Final matches, a Base Player or Reserve Player must have played in a minimum of three (3) matches within the relevant League.
-For the purposes of this rule, a played match is when a player participates in a Match, but does not include any Byes.
-Where a player is listed in Match Centre as a designated player for a wash out/defaulted match this will be counted as one (1) of the minimum three (3) required matches. - 21.2 Upon application in writing by a team, Tennis NSW has the power to grant an exemption to rule 21.1.
-Tennis NSW may, at its absolute discretion: - a) grant the exemption requested; or - b) compel the team to forfeit one or more rubbers of the final; or - c) compel the team to forfeit the final. - 21.3 For incomplete matches to be counted towards Final's eligibility, the player's names must be registered on the score card and uploaded to Match Centre. - 21.4 Reserve Players may play in a Semi-Finals and Final in that division or any other division of that competition, provided they meet the eligibility requirements in Rule 21.1 and that they otherwise comply with rules relating to the use of Reserve Players (Rule 6 Reserve Players). - 21.5 Any team which plays an ineligible player in a semi-finals or finals Match will be deemed to have forfeited any Rubber in which the ineligible player participated.
+- 21.4 For the purposes of this Rule 21, a played match is when a player participates in a match, but does not include any Byes.
+Where a player is listed in Match Centre as a designated player for a wash out/defaulted match this will be counted as one (1) of the minimum three (3) required matches. - 21.5 For incomplete matches to be counted towards Final's eligibility, the player's names must be registered on the score card and uploaded to Match Centre. - 21.6 Any team which plays an ineligible player in a semi-finals or finals match will be deemed to have forfeited any Rubber in which the ineligible player participated.